-So here is what you can do as parents to ensure your children maintain an optimum level of oral health.
+So here are some things that you can do as parents to ensure your children maintain an optimum level of oral health.

 1. Establish A Daily Oral Health Care Routine